Mark Pulliam: Lawyer, Writer, and Activist

 35:11.91 – Mark Pulliam

-Well, they never really you know they never had to articulate a specific reason so they had a variety of bogus reasons.
+Well, they never had to articulate a specific reason so they had a variety of bogus reasons.
 But at the end of the day.
 How did they get away with it?
 Well they got away with it because they can’t and.
 From a legal perspective.
-This scc position even though it was on the statewide ballot and even though it was certified by the secretary of state is considered an internal political party matter and so the state supreme court.
-Has issued decisions in the past saying we’re not going to interfere with what the democratic party wants to do with its internal mechanics and we’re not going to interfere with what the republican party does with its internal mechanics.
-Unfortunately, that gives these party apparatus enormous power.
-And so you know one of the things that happened and it was controversial shortly before my nullification.
-The Tennessee republican party removed 3 candidates from the fifth congressional district ballot in Middle Tennessee on the grounds that they weren’t bona fide including Morgan Ortega who was president Trump’s media spokesperson at the state department whom he had endorsed for this fifth congressional district.
-So the Tennessee Republican Party took Tr p’s endorsed candidate off the ballot.
+This SCC position even though it was on the statewide ballot, and even though it was certified by the secretary of state is considered an internal political party matter.
+So the state supreme court has issued decisions in the past saying we’re not going to interfere with what the democratic party wants to do with its internal mechanics and we’re not going to interfere with what the republican party does with its internal mechanics.

 36:47.80 – Mark Pulliam

-Because she wasn’t a bonafide republican which is something that is a creature of the Tennessee Republican Party Bylaws you know in Tennessee and you know Tennessee’s not alone in this regard.
-But ah, have open primaries.
+Because she wasn’t a bonafide republican which is something that is a creature of the Tennessee Republican Party Bylaws you know in Tennessee and you know Tennessee’s not alone in this regard, but have open primaries.
 You know I didn’t have to declare my political affiliation when I registered to vote in Tennessee.
 So if there’s no place you can go and say how many registered republicans are there how many registered Democrats are there in Tennessee because nobody registers by political party and so the only way you can tell who’s republican is by.

 37:11.90 – Brian David Crane